-No, the Sandusky County Dog Shelter handles licensing and confinement whereas the Humane Society of Sandusky County handles abuse, neglect, and cruelty cases.
+No, the Sandusky County Dog Shelter handles licensing and confinement whereas the Humane Society of Sandusky County handles cat adoptions, owner surrenders and injured animals.

 The Sandusky County Dog Shelter has a volunteer program for persons 18 years of age or older.
 For more information please visit the volunteer page.

 Please spay or neuter your animals and ensure that your dogs are licensed and confined.
 The Sandusky County Dog Shelter accepts donations please see the donation page for more information.